 The researcher conducted a collecting data with the aim of collecting multiple sources of evidence with reference to the problem being investigated.(Nathan, Newman, and Lancaster 2019) Researcher made use of secondary sources to collect the data on the cases of Windrush Generation and Black Lives Matters.
 For the analysis of gathered data, the researcher used different methods such as content analysis to analyse both qualitative and quantitative data.
 Data is categorised, tabulated, and rechecked to refer to initial suggestions or research objectives

-3.4 Case Study
+3.4 Case Study – relevance?

 Case study is a qualitative research method that is used to study modern situations in real life and apply the results obtained to the problem under consideration.(Naderifar, Goli, and Ghaljaie 2017) Case studies include detailed contextual analyses events and their relationships.
 This provides a framework for applying ideas and expanding methods.
 It helps the researcher understand a complex problem from previous research.